nnmp020395/MLOps_ClassifiImage/README.md

 ![airflow-release](./images/airflow-helm-release2.png)
 ![helm-releases](./images/helm-releases.png)

+Note:
+- Assume that the name of image docker in every values.yaml is correct
-Note: This production portion has yet to be deployed; the charts show conflicts between applications.
+- This production portion has yet to be deployed; the charts show conflicts between applications.
 If you borrow existing Docker images, the releases fail to be linked together to be able to retrieve the database and DAGs.

 ## 10. Conclusion and next steps